royrobotiks/hoverboard_power_monitor/README.md

 Let's have a look at the schematic above:

-**_EDIT: There are some connections between Arduino and display missing in this drawing.
-Besides the power connections, these are the data, clock and chip select connections:__**
+**__ EDIT: There are some connections between Arduino and display missing in this drawing.
+The reason is that I built the circuit board a while ago without documenting it properly (bad idea!) and then I reverse engineered the drawing (while it seems I forgot a few things!).
+I guess the table below is correct.
+It's based on [this drawing](https://mschoeffler.com/wp-content/uploads/2019/06/fritzing_arduino_tft_bb-1920x1432.jpg)  __**

 |Display|Arduino|
 |:-----:|:-----:|
 |SD_CS  | Pin 4 |